 - General Elective

-- General Elective

-- General Elective
+- ECO 215 Survey of Economics

 - GEN 213 World Religions

 - GEN 223 Political Science

 - HCA 301 Fundamentals of Healthcare

 - HCA 315 Medical Assisting

 - HCA 337 Statistics for Health Policy and Administration

 - HCA 425 Healthcare Management, Organization, and Behavior

 - HCS 430 Information Technology for the Healthcare Professional

-- MGT 262 Introduction to Small Business Management

 - MGT 462 Small Business Entrepreneurs

 - MKT 450 Global Marketing

 - MKT 452 Advertising

 - MKT 456 Consumer Behavior

-Bachelor of Business Administration in Healthcare Administration
+Bachelor of Business Administration

+Specialization: Healthcare Administration

-The Bachelor of Business Administration in Healthcare Administration (BBA-HCA) program is designed to provide students with knowledge and skills to apply business principles and management practices with specialization in healthcare administration.
+The Bachelor of Business Administration with a specialization in Healthcare Administration is designed to provide students with knowledge and skills to apply business principles and management practices with specialization in healthcare administration.
 The program covers current business practices in modern business organizations with knowledge of the current practice.

-- Demonstrate the use of effective oral and written communication and professional presentations - Explain the importance of leadership, organizational culture, and human relationships in a healthcare organization, and the importance of integrity and professional ethics in a healthcare setting - Identify and analyze managerial and organizational information needs using qualitative tools, quantitative tools, and information technologies to assist in business organization decision making - Apply the four management principles of planning, organizing, leading, and controlling healthcare operations - Describe the design, development, and implement strategies that enhance the marketing of products and services
+- Demonstrate the use of effective oral and written communication and professional presentations - Explain the importance of leadership, organizational culture, and human relationships in a healthcare organization, and the importance of integrity and professional ethics in a healthcare setting - Identify and analyze managerial and organizational information needs using qualitative tools, quantitative tools, and information technologies to assist in business organization decision making - Apply the four management principles of planning, organizing, leading, and controlling healthcare operations - Describe the design, development, and implementation strategies that enhance the marketing of products and services

-The Bachelor of Business Administration in Healthcare Administration degree requires completion of 120-semester credits of coursework, which includes 30 credits of General Education courses, 69 credits of Business Administration courses, 6 credits of General Elective courses and 15 credits of Healthcare Administration Specialization courses.
+The Bachelor of Business Administration with a specialization in Healthcare Administration requires the completion of 120 semester credits of coursework, which includes 33 credits of General Education courses, 66 credits of Business Administration courses, 6 credits of General Elective courses, and 15 credits of Healthcare Administration Specialization courses.